Chapter 5 - Playing the Game

 ATTACK

-Make a MIGHT roll as your hero attempts to strike a target, whether it be with an unarmed attack or an equipped weapon.
+Make a DEFENSE-contested MIGHT roll as your hero attempts to strike a target, whether it be with an unarmed attack or an equipped weapon.
 Successive attacks in a round suffer a cumulative -1d penalty.

 BALANCE

-Make a REFLEX roll as your hero attempts to move across a narrow surface or uneven ground.
+Make a general REFLEX roll as your hero attempts to move across a narrow surface or uneven ground.
 Your hero is offguard while balancing.
 Each success is 1-unit (5ft) moved, up to twice your hero's speed.

 CLIMB